arcus-azure/arcus/community/blog/2022-02 Property based testing the Arcus Python implementations for streamlined ML development/README.md

 ```

 ## Customizable time windows for more accurate predication
 A big portion of the Arcus.ML library is about manipulating time series: combining, slicing, time references...
 For this post we'll be looking at the windows function which will provide us with a 'windowed' version of an incoming time series.
-Looking at time series in windows helps greatly in a more accurate prediction at a given point with the recent past.
+Looking at time series in windows helps greatly to get a more accurate prediction for a given point with the recent past.
 Put simply, windows are nothing more than a set of smaller versions of the initial data set, each starting from a different place and overlapping with each other.
 Time series are expressed here as [pandas](https://pandas.pydata.org/docs/getting_started/index.html#getting-started) data frames and will output the windows as [numpy](https://numpy.org/doc/stable/user/absolute_beginners.html) arrays.

 The tests uses a static example of sensor values.
 This is a simplified set of that same data set:
 ```